 In order to qualify for The Greater Kanawha Valley Foundation Scholarships (with the exception of the "Kid's Chance Scholarship") you must be a West Virginia resident.
 In order to apply, you must be a full-time student (minimum of 12 credit hours), demonstrate academic achievement (at least a 2.5 GPA) and have a minimum 20 ACT score.
 For more information or to apply, please visit the scholarship [...]
 More

 Applicants must be a US citizen living and studying within a 150-mile radius of Pittsburgh, PA with an overall GPA of 3.0 or above.
 Current/intended field of study must be in technology, engineering, math, or metals and you must not have completed more than 5 years of undergraduate or trade school education.
 You must be registered or plan to be registered as a full-time student in your [...]
 More

 The Korean American Scholarship Foundation (KASF) offers the Eastern Regional Chapter Scholarship to students with a Korean heritage studying in the United States regardless of citizenship status (including Korean Nationals).
 Students who will be a full-time student at a school in one of the designated Eastern region states (Delaware, District of Columbia, Indiana, Kentucky, Maryland, North [...]
 More

 The West Virginia Higher Education Grant Program distributes monetary awards to qualified undergraduate students who require financial assistance to attend an approved educational institution located in West Virginia or Pennsylvania.
 Grants may be renewed until the course of study is completed, but may not exceed an additional three years beyond the initial award.
-Awards may be used to pay other [...]
+You are eligible if you: are a [...]
 More

 The PROMISE (Providing Real Opportunities for Maximizing In-State Student Excellence) Scholarship is a merit-based scholarship program that is designed to make college more affordable to all qualified West Virginia students.